Nakayama automorphisms of double Ore extensions of Koszul regular algebras: Koszul algebra and homological determinant

+In this section, we make necessary preparation for computing the Nakayama automorphism of a trimmed double Ore extension.
+To this aim, we first prove that the Koszul property is preserved by making a trimmed double Ore extension.
+We then introduce the homological determinant of an algebra homomorphism $\sigma: A\to M_{2\times 2}(A)$ for a Koszul algebra $A$ and study its properties.

-In this section, we mainly study the Calabi-Yau property of a trimmed double Ore extension.
-First of all, we discuss the Koszul property of such extensions. \begin{proposition} Let $A$ be a Koszul algebra and $B=A_P[y_1, y_2; \sigma]$ be a trimmed right double Ore extension of $A$.
-Then, $B$ is a Koszul algebra. \end{proposition} \begin{proof} Suppose that $M$ is a $B$-$A$-bimodule and $\varphi$ is an automorphism of $A$.
+\begin{theorem} Let $A$ be a Koszul algebra and $B=A_P[y_1, y_2; \sigma]$ be a trimmed double Ore extension of $A$.
+Then, $B$ is a Koszul algebra. \end{theorem} \begin{proof} Suppose that $M$ is a $B$-$A$-bimodule and $\varphi$ is an automorphism of $A$.
 Recall that $^1M^\varphi$ is the twisted bimodule on the $\mathbbm{k}$-space $M$ with

 for all $m\in M, b\in B$ and $a\in A$.
 On the space $M\oplus M$, there is another right $A$-module structure defined by using $\sigma$ as follows: